Conducting local child safeguarding practice reviews

 One of our core statutory duties as Barnet Safeguarding Children Partnership is to respond to serious safeguarding cases and identify learning for local agencies.

-This group will have representation from the LA social care teams, community safety, police, health, public health and legal, and will draw on wider partners when specific expertise is required.
+This group will have representation from the 3 statutory partners of the Local Authority Childrens Social Care team, Police and Health representation.
+In addition the group will lean on input from education, public health and legal colleagues and will draw on wider partners when specific expertise is required.
 These representatives will be senior safeguarding leads for the relevant agency or those with senior managerial responsibility for safeguarding.
 Any representative or deputy must be able to:

-The group will oversee shared action plans with details of each action relevant agencies are to take forward in response to the recommendations arising from serious case reviews/child safeguarding practice reviews, single-agency reviews and other relevant national reports.
+The group will oversee shared action plans with details of each action relevant agencies are to take forward in response to the recommendations arising from rapid reviews, child safeguarding practice reviews, single-agency reviews and other relevant national reports.

 The independent chair will require each agency to report on the steps taken to implement learning and report on the impact this has had to improve safeguarding in Barnet.
 There will be a systemic and child-centric approach to improvement and partners will collaborate and be held to account about improvements required.